Home » Baking Recipes » Cake » Cupcakes » Chocolate Whisky Cakes and a Book Shop Special

 Instructions

-- Add the vanilla extract and beat some more.
+• Add the cooled melted chocolate and beat some more.

-- Sieve in the dry ingredients and gently stir until just combined, adding the water near the end.
+• Sieve in the dry ingredients and gently stir until just combined, adding the whisky and yoghurt near the end.

 Chocolate Icing

-- Melt the chocolate in a bowl suspended over a pan of hot, not boiling, water.
+• Use the same bowl as before and melt the chocolate suspended over a pan of hot, but not boiling, water.
 Allow to cool a little.

 Notes